 - Balsamic vinegar, to serve

-- Melt the ghee or other fat in a heavy-bottomed stock pot over medium heat.
-Add onions and cook until fragrant and translucent, 5 minutes, stirring frequently to prevent burning.
+- Heat the olive oil, ghee or other fat in a heavy-bottomed stock pot over medium heat.
+Add onions and celery, cook until fragrant and translucent, 5 minutes, stirring frequently to prevent burning.

 - Stir in celeriac, turnips, carrots, and parsnips.
-Sprinkle the vegetables with salt, cover the pot, and sauté for 6 to 8 minutes, stirring occasionally.
+Sprinkle the vegetables with salt, cover the pot, and simmer for 15-20 minutes, more stirring occasionally until vegetables are just cooked.

 - Turn off the heat, and stir in the greens.
 Cover and allow the greens to wilt in the residual heat of the lentils for about 5 minutes.